-The Company has estimated their credit based on what they believe to be eligible expenditures, however, there is judgment used in calculating the credit amount.
+The Company estimated their credit based on what they believed to be eligible expenditures based on the eligibility rules of the Australian Tax Office (ATO), however, there is judgment used in calculating the credit amount until the final amount is confirmed and received from the ATO.

-Expenses that the Company believes are eligible for this credit have been setup as receivables in the period with a reduction to the Company's research expense equal to the credit amount.
-No amounts have been recorded as receivable to date.
-To date, all claimed expenses relate to the Company's Phase I trial of their lead drug candidate, Metablok TM .
+Expenses that are eligible for this credit were set up as receivables in the given period that the ATO confirmed the amount of the refund for each of 2019 and 2020 with a reduction to the Company's research expense equal to the credit amount.
+No amounts have been recorded as receivable at year end.
+To date, all claimed expenses were related to the Company's Phase I trial of their lead drug candidate, Metablok TM.
+At September 30, 2021, no further amounts are expected to be received on past expenses.
+Now that the company has a history of claims, any future receivables will be less speculative on how much will be reimbursed, and management will record receivables as eligible expenses are incurred rather than on when the ATO confirms the amount.